Lois Smith

-Personal life
+Early life

 Smith was born Lois Arlene Humbert in Topeka, Kansas, the youngest of six children of Carrie (née Gottshalk) and William Humbert, who worked for a telephone company.
 Her father died in 1950 at age 54.
 Her family included her two sisters, Alice and Marvelle, and three brothers, William, Dilman, and Phillip, all of whom are now deceased.
 Her father moved the family to Seattle when Lois was 11 years old, and he was involved heavily in the church, staging plays there in which young Lois performed.
 She studied theatre at the University of Washington but did not graduate.
 At age 18, she married Wesley Dale Smith, whom she met in college; they divorced in 1970.
 They had one daughter, Moon Elizabeth Smith.

 Around 1951, Smith and her husband decided to leave Seattle for New York City to begin their professional careers.
 After she worked with Elia Kazan on East of Eden, he encouraged her to study with Lee Strasberg at the Actors Studio, which she did.
 She was also mentored in her early years in New York City by John Van Druten.